niksu/pax/examples/README.md

 send it to a specific port.
 I then observe how the packet processor behaves, through diagnostic messages it emits to the console, and through the packets sniffed up by tcpdump on recipient interfaces.
+I use `sudo tcpdump -vvvnXX -i IF` to see a detailed description of each packet, replacing `IF` with the interface you want to sniff on.